habitat-sh/core-plans/CONTRIBUTING.md

 	- What are some configuration updates a user can make, or do they always need to do a full rebuild?
 - Strongly recommended:
 	- Documentation on how to scale the service.
-	- Instructions on how to monitor the health of the service at the application layer
+	- Instructions on how to monitor the health of the service at the application layer.
-	-  Can a user simply call it as a dependency of their application?
-How does it integrate into their developer workflow (for jenkins)?
-How do they scale up and scale down?
+	- Can a user simply call the package as a dependency of their application?
+	- How does the package integrate into their developer workflow?

 ## Linting Your Plans